 Language of the Birds

-In Language of the Birds, two dancers and the Persian string instrument kamancheh call on us to truly listen and connect in a world that is falling apart.
+In Language of the Birds, two dancers, three musicians and a storrysteller call on us to truly listen and connect in a world that is falling apart.

 Festival Julidans